elixir-europe-training/ELIXIR-TrP-Fundations-LessonTemplate/docs/chapters/chapter_05.md

 ## 5.4.
 AI Tools for Visualisations

-How AI is transforming scientific visualisation.
-Benefits of AI tools: automation, speed, accessibility, and enhanced creativity.
+AI automates and enhances the creation of scientific visualisations, making them faster and more accessible.
-AI's role in generating complex visualisations from natural language or structured data.
+AI can generate complex visuals from natural language descriptions or structured data.
+Benefits include increased efficiency, accessibility for non-experts, and improved customisation.

 **Advantages**: Faster creation, automation, accessibility for non-experts.
 **Limitations**: Potential loss of control over detail, need for manual refinements.
+.

 **Napkin AI**

-Napkin AI is a tool that simplifies the creation of scientific diagrams through AI-powered automation.
+Napkin AI is a tool that simplifies the creation of scientific diagrams (concept maps, flow diagrams, and data-driven visuals)through AI-powered automation.

-Converts natural language descriptions into structured diagrams.
+Converts text descriptions into structured diagrams.
+Enhances flowcharts and concept maps with AI

-Supports concept maps, flow diagrams, and data-driven charts.
+Generates concept maps, flow diagrams, and data-driven charts.
-Generates visually appealing and scientifically accurate graphics.
+Produces visually appealing and scientifically accurate graphics for scientific communication.

 Example Workflow:
-Enter a description (e.g., "Generate a flowchart of the DNA replication process").
+1. Enter a description (e.g., "Generate a flowchart of the DNA replication process").
-AI processes the input and suggests an optimised diagram.
+2. AI processes the input and suggests an optimised diagram.
-Customise the visual and export in PNG, SVG, or PDF formats.
+3. Customise the visual and export in PNG, SVG, or PDF formats.

-How Napkin AI simplifies diagram creation and ideation through natural language inputs.
-Use cases: Generating concept maps, flow diagrams, and data-driven visuals quickly.
-Creating diagrams from text inputs using Napkin AI Enhancing flowcharts and concept maps with AI

 **Other AI tools**

 DeepDream Generator (Google): AI-powered visual enhancements and artistic rendering.
 Tableau GPT: AI-enhanced data visualisation for interpreting large datasets.
 DALL·E: AI-generated scientific illustrations from text descriptions.

 ## 5.5.
 Embedding Visuals